This article applies to our On-Premise Appliance Filter and Firewall product only, not to Cloud.

 - Organise a maintenance window outside of working hours to prevent disruption.

-- Create a new Root CA and name it 'Junk CA' or similar - this will only be used temporarily.
+- Create a new CA and name it 'Junk CA' or similar - this will only be used temporarily.

 - Set the new Junk CA as the Default CA.